cnshsliu/smp.nvim/README.md

 ## Requirements

-Neovim v0.6.0 or higher.
+1. Neovim v0.6.0 or higher.

+2. Node.js v14.0 or higher.

-For note taking, suggest [Telekasten](https://github.com/renerocksai/telekasten.nvim)
+BTW, For note taking, suggest [Telekasten](https://github.com/renerocksai/telekasten.nvim)

+I take notes with Telekasten everyday, and just found I need another Markdown previewer, so I wrote this one,
+I am with a Macbook pro, and this plugin is tested on MacOS only, If you find any bugs on other OSs, kindly post an issue, I will fix it ASAP. thanks a lot.

 ## Getting started